|

 The following pictures indicate the evolution of Yankee Dolphins in their early years.

-This is the cover boat from the 1969 sales brochure.
-Note the sail #118.
-Also note that this boat has fiberglass coamings, and fiberglass hatch covers.
+The photo above left is of the cover boat from the 1967 sales brochure - Sail #80.
+Note the wood coamings and wood main and forward hatches.
+The photo above right is the cover boat from the 1969 sales brochure.
+This boat has fiberglass coamings and hatch covers.
 Click here to go to an interesting side story on this photo and # 118